 whose members seek to develop a global program for the responsible procurement of goods and services.
 Specifically, this includes improving the socioeconomic standards of our suppliers.Contact

-“Our goal is for over 90% of our key suppliers to demonstrate their positive contribution to sustainability.”
+“Our goal is for 100% of our key suppliers to meet defined sustainability standards.”